InteractComp: Evaluating Search Agents With Ambiguous Queries: Introduction

 Systematic evaluation of 17 models confirms our design principle and reveals a striking failure pattern.
 When provided complete disambiguating context, models achieve strong performance with the best reaching 71.50\% accuracy, validating questions are answerable once information is complete.
 However, even the best model achieves only 13.73\% in the full interaction setting, with most models in single digits.
 This 5× performance gap exposes the core problem: models fail not due to search and reasoning deficits, but systematic overconfidence that prevents them from engaging in interaction despite having access to it.

 Scaling experiments confirm this diagnosis.
-Simply increasing interaction opportunities from 5 to 20 rounds yields minimal improvement (from 14\% to 20\%), as models barely increase their questioning behavior.
+Simply increasing interaction opportunities from 5 to 20 rounds yields minimal improvement (from 14\% to 20\%), as models barely increase their interactive behavior.
 In contrast, forcing models to interact before answering produces dramatic gains (from 14\% to 40\%).
 Longitudinally, as shown in Figure~\ref{fig:performance_comp}, interaction capabilities have shown almost no improvement across all models over 15 months, while BrowseComp performance improved seven-fold during the same period.
 This stagnation is striking given our forced interaction experiments demonstrate the capability is latent rather than absent and readily improvable.
-This finding, combined with the clean reward signals from search outcomes, makes \benchsc well-suited for RLVR approaches to improve model interaction with humans.
+This finding, combined with the clean reward signals from search outcomes, makes INTERACTCOMP well-suited for recent environment-driven and verifiable agent-training paradigms~\citep{zhang2025autoenv, zhang2026scalable, wu2026autowebworldsynthesizinginfiniteverifiable}, including Reinforcement Learning from Verifiable Rewards (RLVR), where models are trained using binary correctness signals from verifiable outcomes.
+More broadly, it also provides a controlled setting for studying how agent capabilities can be improved through automated or evolutionary training procedures~\citep{zhang2026harnessing}.

 Our contributions are threefold.
 (1) We introduce \benchsc, a benchmark evaluating interaction capabilities in search scenarios, with clean reward signals enabling future training approaches.
 (2) We provide diagnostic evidence across 17 models that interaction failure stems from systematic overconfidence rather than capability deficits.
 (3) We demonstrate through longitudinal analysis that interaction represents a critical blind spot in agent development, with \benchsc providing a foundation for addressing this neglected dimension.